 Students matriculating in Metropolitan College graduate degree programs are required to maintain high levels of achievement to remain in good standing in their programs.
 The academic status of graduate students is reviewed by the student’s department or program office at the end of each semester.
 Good academic standing is defined by (1) a semester grade point average of at least 3.0; and (2) a cumulative grade point average of at least 3.0.

-The lowest grade acceptable for credit is a B- for most graduate programs, with the exception of Actuarial Science, Computer Science and Military programs, in which case the lowest grade acceptable for credit is a C.
+The lowest grade acceptable for credit is a B- for most graduate programs, with the exception of Actuarial Science, Computer Science programs, Criminal Justice, and programs at military locations, in which case the lowest grade acceptable for credit is a C.

 Incomplete Grading Contract